GDGAlgiers/Devfest22Challenges/CyberSec/forensics/InSp3cT0r/README.md

 ## Description

-> Can U become the next inspector gadget???.
+> Can U become the next inspector gadget???

 ### Attachments